rmgilmour/Simple_Calculator/README.md

 A simple Gui Calculator created with Java.

 The project will create a simple Gui calculator.

-The calculator will accept two numeric inputs, provide a drop down menu to select from:
+The calculator will accept two numeric inputs and provide a drop down menu to select from the options:
 Add, Subtract, Multiply, Divide.

 The calculator includes a Caculate button, and a simple "Answer" display.